 7. Cultivate the spirit of creativity

 Who is eligible?

-Project forum is open to all undergraduate/ graduate students as well as any working professionals who are involved in any health system/health informatics project.
+Project Forum is open to all undergraduates, graduate students in healthcare field, IT professional, organizations, communities, and individuals who produce breakthroughs designed to address the healthcare needs, and involved in any health system/health informatics project.

 What is a Project ?